MahaK21/survey-website/README.md

 ## 🏗️ Step 2: Understand the Structure

-Here's what's in your project:
+Here's what's in the project:

 ```
 survey-website/